Work with a M.A.S.T.E.R. emcee for your next event. Here’s how you can identify a host who personifies the word “master” in master of ceremonies.

-First, let’s talk about how amateur emcees often mess this up.
+But first, let’s talk about how first time amateur emcees often mess this up.
 Here are some big mistakes weak emcees often make.

 Mistakes Bad MCs Make:

-- Speaker introductions that go on and on and on.
+- Speaker introductions with too many words.
 Don’t confuse a bio with an intro!

-- Going for laughs during a speaker introduction.
-A great emcee makes the next speaker look important—not silly—before they come up to the platform.
+- Going for laughs during as they introduce another person.
+A great MC makes the upcoming speaker look important—not silly—before they come up to the platform.

-- Walking off the stage before the next speaker comes up to shake hands.
+- Walking off the stage before the upcoming speaker comes up to shake hands.
 Professional emcees know that an empty stage creates a dead spot in your show.

 - Forgetting to give a good “outro.”
 What is an “outro”?
 It is what the master of ceremonies says about the speaker after she shares her message.
 Example: “Thank you Christina Chang with our HR team…that was wonderful.
 Let’s all give her another round of applause.”

 - Forgetting about the next speaker’s sound/staging needs.
-A polished emcee is like a great chess player.
+A polished MC is like a great chess player.
 He’s always thinking about the next key move.

-Example: If the CEO is about to come up and needs a podium on the stage before he speaks, a solid emcee makes sure the CEO has that lectern on the platform before making the onstage introduction.
+Example: If the CEO is about to come up and needs a podium on the stage before he speaks, a solid Master of Ceremonies makes sure the CEO has that lectern on the platform before making the onstage introduction.

-Now, let’s look at some powerful ways a fantastic master of ceremonies will help your speakers and VIPs succeed on stage.
+Now, let’s look at some powerful ways a fantastic master of ceremonies will help your speakers and VIPs succeed.